yitongshang121/yitongshang121.github.io/index.md

 <p style="text-align:justify; text-justify:inter-ideograph;">
 Welcome!
 I am currently a research postgraduate student at the Department of Economics at the Chinese University of Hong Kong.

 <br><br>Before coming to CUHK, I earned my Bachelor in Economics with honors (Finance Scholars Program) from the School of Finance, Nankai University.
-My current research interests include Corporate Finance, Macro Finance/Economics, Financial Intermediation, Banking, and Behavioral Economics.
+My current research interests include Corporate Finance, Macroeconomics, Financial Intermediation, Banking, and Behavioral Economics.
 </p>

 ## Education